tomdalling/vim-markdown-extras/README.md

 ## `<Plug>(markdown_extras-link-complete)`

-Opens FZF to choose a markdown file to link to, and inserts a link using the title of the chosen file.
+Opens FZF to choose a markdown file to link to, and inserts a link using the first line (usually the title) of the chosen file.

 Default insert-mode mappings: